 - Hazelnuts - Finely chopped.
 Try roasting some for extra flavour.
-Reserve 10g for the topping.
+Reserve 10g of whole hazelnuts or chopped nuts for the topping.

-- Bananas - The riper the better.
+- Bananas - Without the skins and the riper the better.
 Even those with really dark skins have a wonderful sweet flavour.

 Note: This is just an overview of the ingredients I used.
 See the recipe card below for a full list and quantities.